Inselnova Wiki Play

 Colony Neglect

 Colonies you found or conquer start fragile.
-While they remain at Outpost or Settlement prestige, idle holdings — no building, no research, no training — accumulate a neglect score that drags happiness down independently.
+While they remain at Outpost or Settlement prestige, idle holdings with no building, no research, and no training accumulate a neglect score that drags happiness down independently.
 Neglect builds when colony happiness sits below 55, and accelerates below 35.

 ScoreStageWhat It Means